-During therapeutic photography sessions, individual photos are used and shown to serve as tangible and symbolic transitional objects that quietly offer more profound insight in a manner that words alone cannot thoroughly deconstruct or represent.
+During therapeutic photography sessions, the individual photos are used and shown to serve as tangible and symbolic transitional objects that quietly offer more profound insight in a manner that words alone cannot thoroughly deconstruct or represent.

-During therapeutic photography sessions, images are not only passively shown in silent reverie but are also:
+pictures are not only passively shown in silent reverie but are also:

 - Created during or after meetings